-A NZ Herald assertion that women’s music is just "gentle, political folk songs" leads off this report for TVNZ’s mid-80s rock show.
-It’s presented by Dick Driver from a showcase for women songwriters at Auckland’s much loved and missed Gluepot in Ponsonby.
-Featured musicians are singer/songwriter Mahinarangi Tocker, blues singer Mahia Blackmore and then member of When the Cat’s Away Dianne Swann.
-Those sensitive folksongs are in short supply but the same can’t be said for the obstacles encountered in dealing with a male dominated music industry.
+An assertion by The NZ Herald that women’s music is just "gentle, political folk songs" leads off this report for 1980s rock show Radio with Pictures.
+It’s presented by RWP host Dick Driver from a showcase for women songwriters, at Auckland’s much loved and missed Gluepot Tavern in Ponsonby.
+The featured musicians include singer/songwriter Mahinārangi Tocker, blues singer Mahia Blackmore and Dianne Swann, then a member of When the Cat’s Away.
+Those sensitive folk songs are in short supply, but the same can’t be said for the obstacles encountered in dealing with a male-dominated music industry.

-My name’s too long, I’ve got a good voice but I don’t look right and the songs I sing aren’t the sort of things teenagers might want to hear.– Mahinarangi Tocker on the music industry’s opinion of her
+My name’s too long, I’ve got a good voice but I don’t look right and the songs I sing aren’t the sort of things teenagers might want to hear.– Mahinārangi Tocker on the music industry’s opinion of her